brikis98/ping-play/README.md

 1. Publish artifacts automatically as part of the build process instead of doing it manually.
 2. Finish the "Composable pagelets" implementation and documentation (it is currently unfinished and untested).
-3. Add examples to the sample apps of using client-side templates (e.g. Mustache.js) to render pagelets.
-4. Add examples of error handling while doing BigPipe streaming.
+3. Add examples of error handling while doing BigPipe streaming.
-5. More integration tests of the streaming to actually check timings and ensure JavaScript code is working.
+4. More integration tests of the streaming to actually check timings and ensure JavaScript code is working.
-6. Add support for pagelet priorities.
+5. Add support for pagelet priorities.
-7. Add support for only rendering content that's visible.
+6. Add support for only rendering content that's visible.

 ## Release process